Edinburgh Phrenological Society: Influences from the society

 William Ballantyne Hodgson: Hodgson joined the phrenology movement as a student at Edinburgh University and later supported himself as a professional lecturer on literature, education, and phrenology.
 He became an educational reformer, a pioneering proponent of women's education and – in 1871 – the first Professor of Political Economy (and Mercantile Law) at Edinburgh University.
 In later life, Hodgson lived at Bonaly Tower outside Edinburgh, and was elected President of the Educational Institute of Scotland.

 Thomas Laycock: Laycock was one of George Combe's "influential disciples".
 He was a pioneering neurophysiologist.
 In 1855, Laycock was appointed to the Chair of Medicine in Edinburgh University.
 In 1860, Laycock published his Mind and Brain, an extended essay on the neurological foundations of psychological life.
 Laycock was friendly with asylum reformer William A.F.
 Browne and was an important influence on Browne's son, Sir James Crichton-Browne.

-John Pringle Nichol: Nichol was originally educated and licensed as a preacher, but the impact of phrenological thinking pushed him into education.
+John Pringle Nichol: Nichol was originally educated and licensed as a preacher, but the impact of phrenological thinking led him into education.
 He became a celebrated lecturer and Regius Professor of Astronomy in Glasgow University, and his 1837 book The Architecture of the Heavens was a classic of popular science.
 In the 1840s, Nichol became addicted to prescription opiates, and he recorded his successful hydropathic rehabilitation in his autobiographical correspondence Memorials from Ben Rhydding.

 Hewett Cottrell Watson: In 1836, Watson published a paper in The Phrenological Journal entitled What Is The Use of the Double Brain? in which he speculated on the differential development of the two human cerebral hemispheres.
 This theme of cerebral asymmetry was picked up rather casually by the London society physician Sir Henry Holland in 1840, and then much more extensively by the eccentric Brighton medical practitioner Arthur Ladbroke Wigan in his 1844 treatise A New View of Insanity: On the Duality of Mind.
 It did not achieve scientific status until Paul Broca, encouraged by the French phrenologist/physician Jean-Baptiste Bouillaud, published his research into the speech centres of the brain in 1861.
 In 1868, Broca presented his findings at the Norwich meeting of the British Association for the Advancement of Science.
 In 1889, Henry Maudsley published a searching review of this topic entitled The Double Brain in the philosophical journal Mind.
 Like Robert Chambers, Watson later turned his energies to the question of the transmutation of species, and, having bought the Phrenological Journal with the proceeds of a large inheritance, appointed himself as its editor in 1837.
 In the 1850s, Watson conducted an extensive correspondence with Charles Darwin concerning the geographical distribution of British plant species, and Darwin made generous acknowledgement of Watson's scientific assistance in On The Origin of Species (second edition).
 Watson was unusual amongst phrenologists in explicitly disavowing phrenological ideas in later life.